An Introduction to Ancient history of Anatolian Rug

-Aside from their undoubted aesthetic beauty, understanding and appreciating the true value that Anatolian Rugs and Rug Family in general contain, it comes down to examine their ancient history and tradition.
-The history of flatweaves are, in many ways, directly related to comprehend the living conditions and stories of nomadic cultures.
-Moreover, it has been observed throughout the history that living conditions and production constantly and actively shape and influence each other.
-This initially leads us to examine the needs and lifestyle of nomadic culture.
+Aside from their undoubted aesthetic beauty, understanding and appreciating the true value that Anatolian Rugs and Rug Family in general contain, we think that it comes down to examine their ancient history and tradition.

-The history of flatweaves (“Rugs” as used in dairly language for all flatweaves), which are the subject of Anatolian Rug, was first found in the excavations of Gordion Phrygians (7th century BC) in Anatolia.
+The history of flatweaves (“Rugs” as used in dairly language for all sorts of flatweaves), which are the subject of Anatolian Rug, was first found in the excavations of Gordion Phrygians (7th century BC) in Anatolia.

 Flatweaves are a type of weaving that is completely woven by hand for centruies.
 Although rugs have been used for centuries by nomadic societies for purposes such as protection, aesthetics and building tents and so on, in fact, these works of art both conveyed history through symbols and became a means of preserving and keeping the identities of nomadic cultures alive.